 Often, when we think of contact forms, we think of that simple form on the contact page.
-Sure, this is something you need to have on our online store, but you should also be taking advantage of its features to connect with customers and sell more of your products and services.
+Sure, this is something you need to have on our online store, but you should also be taking advantage of its features to connect with customers, get customer feedback and sell more of your products and services.

 How to Use Forms with Your Customers

 1. Your basic contact form.
 We all use them, or have seen them.
 Land on someone’s contact page and they ask for your name, email and then leave you a nice-sized box labeled “more details,” or worse, “other”.
 It doesn’t give the user any guidance, nor does it move them to action.
 With the more robust contact form plugins, you can add fields that specifically ask what product or service they are interested in.
 And questions to identify their needs, which, of course, you can fill.

 2. Think survey.
 You can always use various online survey services, but if you want to do something small, for a handful of clients, many contact form plugins have an option or an add-on for surveys.
 Whether it’s a single page survey, or a multi-page questionnaire, you can analyze this information to learn more about your customers.